sans-eng/Adita.Windows.Converters/README.md

 ## How to use?

-to use as application resource, just merge the Converters.xaml that located on root project directory to your app.xaml:
+to use as application resources, just merge the Converters.xaml that located on root project directory to your app.xaml:
 ```
  <ResourceDictionary>
     <ResourceDictionary.MergedDictionaries>